Yuya Endo: Music career

-In September, 2006, he, along with fellow D-BOYS member, Yuu Shirota, appeared in the music video for RAG FAIR's "Kimi no Tame ni Boku ga Tate ni Naro", playing a DJ in love with his co-host.
-As a member of the D-BOYS, Endo also keeps a blog, which he updates occasionally.
+In September 2006, he, along with Shirota, appeared in the music video for Rag Fair's "Kimi no Tame ni Boku ga Tate ni Naro", playing a DJ in love with his co-host.

-Being a part of the D-Boys provides Endo with a lot of opportunities.
-Among them was to perform with the group of boys and expand his experience as a performer.

-The D-BOYS so far have released two Photobooks.
-The first photobook released on April 27, 2005, was self-titled D-Boys, while the second, released on March 15, 2006, was called Start, both which contain many photos of Endo.
-The D-boys have also starred in their own drama documentary variety series called, DD-Boys in which Endo has appeared in every episodes as himself because the skits revolve around Endo playing himself with fellow D-BOYS member, Kotaro Yanagi also playing himself, as they try to live in the D-house while the other D-Boys drop by.
-The show was 23 episodes long and ran from April 10 to September 25, 2006.

 In June 2007, the D-BOYS starred in their very own musical together called, D-BOYS STAGE, which ran from June 3 to June 10 at the Space Zero theater in Tokyo.
-Endo appeared in the musical as a regular performer for the run of the musical.
-Right now, he is the current group leader of D-BOYS.

-As Ryoma Echizen in The Prince of Tennis Musicals

-Endo was brought into Tenimyu as a replacement for fellow D-BOY member Kotaro Yanagi, who had been injured in a car accident, as the main protagonist Ryoma Echizen.
-Prior to his casting, J-pop singer Kimeru, who was playing the role of Shusuke Fuji, had filled as Echizen for a show.
+Endo was brought into Tenimyu in 2004 as a replacement for fellow D-BOY member Kotaro Yanagi, who had been injured in a car accident, as the main protagonist Ryoma Echizen.
 Endo made his debut as Echizen during the Dream Live 1st concert and would play the role while Yanagi was recovering.
-He also shared the role with Yanagi after his recovery in two shows: Side Fudomine ~Special Match~ and Dream Live 2nd; Endo did all of the dance and tennis match choreography while Yanagi did stand still scenes due to his injuries.
-During his run in the musicals, Endo was able to work with other fellow D-BOYS members Masaki Kaji, Hiroki Suzuki, Osamu Adachi, Hirofumi Araki, Masato Wada, and former member Yuu Shirota.
+He also shared the role with Yanagi after his recovery as the so-called "Double Echizen", in two shows: Side Fudomine ~Special Match~ and Dream Live 2nd; Endo did all of the dance and tennis match choreography while Yanagi did stand still scenes due to his injuries.
+During his run in the musicals, Endo was able to work with other D-BOYS members: Kaji, Suzuki, Adachi, Araki, Wada, and former member Shirota.
 On May 4, 2005, after the final performance for the Dream Live 2nd concert, Endo graduated from his role.
 Yanagi would carry on as Echizen with the second generation Seigaku cast.

-During the last performance of Dream Live 3rd, Endo, along with Kimeru and Takashi Nagayama (who played Eiji Kikumaru with the first cast), went to see Yanagi graduate from Tenimyu.
+Photobooks

+The D-BOYS released two Photobooks.
+The first photobook released on April 27, 2005, was self-titled D-Boys, while the second, released on March 15, 2006, was called Start, both which contain many photos of Endo.

 Personal life

+Endo announced on August 17, 2015, on his blog, his marriage in 2014 to a woman who he met through an acquaintance.
+They have a daughter born in July 2015.

+SNS

-Endo keeps a blog on his D-Boys webpage, which he updates occasionally.
+Endo kept a blog with occasional updates on his D-Boys webpage.

+Endo opened in 2021 a YouTube channel where he shares anything from videos with his cat, to travelogues, to unboxings.